Are you trying to figure out how selling a house in foreclosure works?

 What Does Foreclosure Mean?

-In some states, including New Jersey, the foreclosure process is a judicial process, which means that it is handled through the courts.
-In other states, it is a non-judicial process, which means that it is handled outside of the courts.
+In New Jersey, the foreclosure process is a judicial one.
+This means that it is handled through the courts.
+You may notice that in other states, it is a non-judicial process, where matters are settled outside of the courts.
+What this means for you is that there are more legal fees, attorneys and other administrative costs associated with processing your foreclosure.

 How Do Foreclosure Sales Work In New Jersey?

-If the property is sold to a third party, the lender will be paid the outstanding balance and any excess funds will be returned to the borrower.
-If the property does not sell or if the sale does not generate enough funds to pay the outstanding balance, the lender may file a deficiency judgment against the borrower.
-A deficiency judgment is a court order requiring the borrower to pay the remaining balance of the loan.
+If the property is sold to a third party (i.e., not to the lender or borrower), the lender will be paid the outstanding balance and any excess funds will be returned to the borrower.
+For property owners who have some equity, this is great news because you won’t necessarily lose it in a foreclosure.
+However, if the property does not sell or if the sale does not generate enough funds to pay the outstanding balance, then the lender may file a deficiency judgment against the borrower.

-It is important to note that the borrower has the right to redeem the property up until the time of the sheriff’s sale.
-To redeem the property, the borrower must pay the outstanding balance, plus any costs and fees associated with the foreclosure process.
+It is important to note that the borrower can redeem the property up until the time of the sheriff’s sale.
+Many homeowners plan to do this, however the reality is that only very few are able to.
+To do this, they must pay the outstanding balance, plus any costs and fees associated with the foreclosure process.
+It can be a scramble to get the funds together in time which is why it’s often to big of a challenge.

 How to Stop Foreclosure New Jersey

-In summary, if you are facing foreclosure and looking to stop a foreclosure sale, then there are some common steps that can be followed.
+To summarize, if you’re facing foreclosure and aiming to prevent a foreclosure sale, there are practical steps you can take.

-How to Save Your House From a Foreclosure in New Jersey – Process & Options
+How to Protect Your Home from Foreclosure in New Jersey – Steps & Choices

 If you receive an Act 91 notice, which is a notice of mortgage default, it is important to act quickly.
 The Act 91 notice is the first step in the foreclosure process in New Jersey, and it gives you the opportunity to bring your mortgage account current and avoid foreclosure.

-If you are unable to bring your mortgage account current and you are unable to sell your home through traditional means or to a cash buyer, then you may be able to sell the property through a short sale.
-A short sale is a sale in which the lender agrees to accept less than the full balance of the loan.
+If you can’t bring your mortgage up to date or sell your home through conventional methods or to a cash buyer, a short sale might be an option.
+In a short sale, the lender agrees to accept less than the total loan balance.

-It is important to note that if you are unable to avoid foreclosure and your property is sold at a foreclosure sale, it may be listed as a bank-owned or real estate owned (REO) property.
-These properties may be listed on foreclosure listing sites or through real estate agents.
+Note, if foreclosure proceeds and your property is sold, it may be categorized as bank-owned (REO).
+Such properties are typically listed on foreclosure sites or by real estate agents.

 Can I Sell My House in Foreclosure in New Jersey?